Boghdady/Boghdady/README.md

 # Hi there, I'm Ahmed! 👋
 About me

-Backend Engineer with 7+ years of expertise in designing and developing scalable systems for diverse industries such as food delivery, SaaS, and POS.
+Backend Engineer with expertise in designing and developing scalable systems for diverse industries such as food delivery, SaaS, and POS.
 Have a good knowledge in microservices architecture, CI/CD pipelines, and backend optimization.
 Passionate about mentoring teams and delivering real-world backend courses.